 One of the best things about the Golden Circle route is that there is no shortage of choice when it comes to itineraries.

-Driving yourself is one of the most popular ways of exploring the Golden Circle as it gives you the ultimate flexibility to plan and adapt your schedule accordingly.
+Driving around the golden circle is one of the most popular ways of exploring as it gives you the ultimate flexibility to plan and adapt your schedule accordingly.

 The highways forming the Ring Road that takes you around the route are well-kept and maintained, making it easy for drivers from abroad to hit the road in their own vehicle.

 You can of course branch off the main highway by using the highland roads to cut across the route, but be aware that you require a specific type vehicle to be able to drive on these roads.

 Find out more about the rules for driving on highland roads in our ultimate guide to renting a car in Iceland.